 In his 16 years as Dean, Professor Hobbs shepherded the Law School through a series of groundbreaking initiatives that raised Seton Hall Law to unprecedented prominence.
 Its Health Law program is consistently ranked among the top 10 nationally.
 The Law School boasts a faculty that is world-renowned in such diverse areas as intellectual property, social justice, corporate bankruptcy, national security policy, and employment law.

-During his tenure, Professor Hobbs established several centers of excellence: the Center for Health & Pharmaceutical Law & Policy; the Center for Policy and Research; and the Gibbons Institute of Law, Science & Technology.
+During his tenure, Professor Hobbs established several centers of excellence: the Center for Health & Pharmaceutical Law; the Center for Policy and Research; and the Gibbons Institute of Law, Science & Technology.
 Under his leadership, Seton Hall Law achieved worldwide prominence through a series of groundbreaking initiatives emanating from the school’s social justice mission.
 As an example, the school has influenced policy and public attitudes globally through its series of reports on the abuses at the Guantánamo Bay Detention Camp.

 Professor Hobbs advocated for the growth of the Seton Hall Law Center for Social Justice, offering clinical programs with students and professors taking on cases addressing predatory lending, domestic violence, international human rights, and education and housing policy reform.